Lila-Kuhlt/ns2-grafana/README.md

 ## Run
 Run `python src/__init__.py`

+## Metrics
+You can find all defined metrics in the folder `src/metrics_handler/metrics/`.
+Every file is a single metric.
+You can read the descriptions defined in the files if you need more information.

 ## Externals
 ### NS2-Stat
 Note that you have to run [NS2-Stat](https://github.com/Lila-Kuhlt/ns2-stat) that provided the game data as api.
 Just go to the project and read their docu for help.